ibm-cloud-docs/power-iaas/managing-spp.md

 ### Assigning an existing VSI to a shared processor pool
 {: #assign-vsi-to-spp}

 You can assign a VSI to a shared processor pool (SPP) only during the deployment of the VSI.
-However, if you have already deployed a VSI without assigning the VSI to a shared processor pool (SPP), you can still assign the VSI to an SPP by exporting the VSI as an image.
-You can then deploy a new VSI from that image and assign the VSI to a new SPP or an existing SPP during the deployment.
+If you deployed a VSI without assigning the VSI to an SPP, you cannot assign the VSI to an SPP directly.
+Instead, you must export the VSI as an image and then deploy a new VSI from that image.
+During the deployment, you can assign the new VSI to a new SPP or an existing SPP.

 To assign an existing VSI to an SPP, complete the following steps: